jsueprez/Polymorphism/README.md

 # Polymorphism

-This project shows off concepts about one fundamental principle of the OOP, the inheritance.
+This project shows off concepts about one fundamental principle of the OOP, the polymorphism.

 ## Table of Contents